Glossary

 Section titled “Harness”An adapter that allows an underlying LLM tool (like Gemini CLI or Claude Code) to run within the Scion orchestration layer.

 The centralized control plane in a hosted Scion deployment.
-It manages identity, grove registration, and dispatches tasks to Runtime Brokers.
+It manages identity, project registration, and dispatches tasks to Runtime Brokers.

 Profile